AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                      <td>Medication.code</td>
                     <td>Composition.section(medications).entry->List.entry.item->MedicationStatement.medicationReference->Medication.code</td>
                     <td rowspan="3">
-                        <p>The requirements document states for each medicine item, the PSML document will contain either the
+                        <p>This requirement states each medicine item will have either the
-active ingredient(s) or a brand name, or both.
-The profile allows either a brand name or active ingredient(s) - it does not mandate the presence of either.</p>
+active ingredient(s) or a brand name, or both.</p>
+                        <p>The profile allows a brand name and active ingredient(s) - it does not mandate the presence of either.</p>
                         <p>These parts of the requirement are best enforced in a conformance profile.</p>
                         </td>
                 </tr>